sahib/misc/performance/3_memory.rst

    Once allocated, a free block is taken out of the list and added to the "allocated" list.
 This means that every allocation has a small space and time overhead.

-   On free(), the opposite happens: The block is put back into the freelist and out of the "allocated" list.
+   On free(), the opposite happens: The block is put back into the freelist and out of the "allocated" list. (i.e. an allocation is O(log n), instead of O(1) as with the stack)

-   (i.e. an allocation is O(log n), instead of O(1) as with the stack)
+   It is interesting to note that there are different implementations of this, with different advantages and drawbacks.
+One very high performant implementatin is jemalloc.

    Useful Links: